OVERCOMPLICATING OUR LIVES

 I met His Excellency José Domingo Ulloa Mendieta, the Catholic archbishop of Panama, as part of a combined business and personal trip to Panama.
 He shared with me a story from his childhood when he had a very personal encounter with God.
 I was deeply moved by his humility.
 But what surprised me most of all was when I asked him if he had a message for the people of Panama.
 His message was simple and profound—that we complicate our lives, that we become entangled in life, and that life is simpler than we think.

-When I think about how I have unnecessarily complicated my life and other people’s lives it doesn’t take long to come up with a list.
-By being overly competitive, by worrying about worst case scenarios that never happen, by overfocusing on the self.
-But one idea supersedes all of these—by being addicted to busyness and activity.
-This led me in search of wisdom from one of my many spiritual guides and I found these two beautiful quotes, one from Thomas Merton and one from Anthony DeMello:
+When I think about how I have unnecessarily complicated my life, and other people’s lives, it doesn’t take long to come up with a list: Being overly competitive, worrying about worst case scenarios that never happen, overfocusing on the self.
+One complication supersedes all of these— being addicted to busy-ness and activity.
+This led me in search of wisdom from many spiritual guides and I found two beautiful quotes, one from Thomas Merton, and one from Anthony De Mello:

 “To allow oneself to be carried away by a multitude of conflicting concerns, to surrender to too many demands, to commit oneself to too many projects, to want to help everyone in everything, is to succumb to the violence of our times.”

 ~ Thomas Merton